All About Butchers and Meat Cutters

 - Halal Butcher

-There were about 135,700 jobs for Butcher or Meat Cutter in 2016 (in the United States).
+In 2016, there was an estimated number of 135,700 jobs in the United States for Butcher or Meat Cutter.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,800 new jobs for Butcher or Meat Cutter by 2026.
 There will be an estimated 17,700 positions for Butcher or Meat Cutter per year.

 The states with the most job growth for Butcher or Meat Cutter are Nevada, Utah, and Texas.
 Watch out if you plan on working in Delaware, Vermont, or Maine.
 These states have the worst job growth for this type of profession.